arnavgautam/TreeHacks2015/Demos/Demo-MobileServices/Demo.md

 <a name="setup" />
 ### Setup and Configuration ###

 In order to execute this demo you need to set up your environment.
 The following are one-time instructions you need to execute in order to prepare the demo.
-Once completed, there is no need to execute these steps again, you can simply run **Reset.cmd** located in the **Setup** folder to clear the database and SharePoint files to restart the demo.
+Once completed, there is no need to execute these steps again; you can simply run **Reset.cmd** located in the **Setup** folder to clear the database and SharePoint files to restart the demo.

 > **Note:** You need a Mac computer with iOS 7.0 in order to run the iOS client using Xamarin.

-#### Task 1 - Creating an Office 365 subscription ####
+#### Task 1 - Creating an Office 365 Subscription ####

 If you do not have an Office 365 subscription you can do one of the following:

-- If you are a **Microsoft Partner**, you have the option of requesting a demo tenant here https://www.microsoftofficedemos.com.
-These demo tenants expire in 90 days after the creation.
+- If you are a **Microsoft Partner**, you have the option of requesting a demo tenant at https://www.microsoftofficedemos.com.
+These demo tenants expire after 90 days after the creation.

-- If you have a **MSDN subscription** you can activate your **Office 365 Developer** subscription in your MSDN subscriber dashboard.
+- If you have a **MSDN subscription**, you can activate your **Office 365 Developer** subscription in your MSDN subscriber dashboard.

 - Buy a subscription.
-Go to http://office.microsoft.com/en-us/business/compare-office-365-for-business-plans-FX102918419.aspx and pick the option of your choice (e.g. Office 365 Small Business).
+Go to http://office.microsoft.com/en-us/business/compare-office-365-for-business-plans-FX102918419.aspx and choose the option that best suits your needs (e.g. Office 365 Small Business).

 Once you finish signing up for your **Office 365** subscription, follow these steps:

 1. Close the browser to clear out the authentication.
-Open a browser again and go to https://portal.microsoftonline.com/default.aspx.
+Open the browser again and go to https://portal.microsoftonline.com/default.aspx.

 	> **Note:** This will open the Office 365 Management Portal.
-It might take a few minutes until all services are provisioned.
+It might take a few minutes before all services are provisioned.

 1. Click the **Users and groups** option in the left navigation menu.

-1. Click at your user name and verify that it's linked to the subscription accordingly.
+1. Click your user name and verify that it is linked to the subscription accordingly.

 	![Office Subscription Linked](Images/office-subscription-linked.png?raw=true)

-1. Go to https://{username}-my.sharepoint.com replacing the placeholder with the username you defined before the **.onmicrosoft.com** domain (e.g.: https://myuser-my.sharepoint.com/).
+1. Go to https://{username}-my.sharepoint.com replacing the placeholder with the username you defined before in the **.onmicrosoft.com** domain (e.g.: https://myuser-my.sharepoint.com/).

-1. This site is provisioned upon the first time you actually launch it on the browser.
-It should take a few minutes to provision.
-Your site should look like the following:
+1. This site is provisioned the first time you actually launch it in the browser.
+After a few minutes, you should see the following:

 	![SharePoint My Site](Images/sharepoint-my-site.png?raw=true)